 The Moroccan Hammam is a sauna-like bath, involving a dry heat source called “Barma”.
 This room is the most heated part of the Hammam.
 The heat is proven to open up the pores of the skin releasing all toxins.

-However, to complete this bathing ritual in it’s traditional form, it involves the use of very specific natural ingredients produced only in Morocco which accomplishes every action with perfection.
+However, to complete this Moroccan bath ritual in its traditional form, it involves the use of very specific natural ingredients produced only in Morocco which accomplishes every action with perfection.
 As you lay or sit in the heat, a lady will gently massage your whole body with Moroccan Black Soap, enveloping you in it with a circular motion.

-This special soap is made of a base mixture of olive oil & macerated olives, it has some various luxurious versions containing Argan oil and essential oils such as eucalyptus to enhance its cleaning & antibacterial capacity.
-The combination of this soap along side the heat has proven to open up the pores and ease the exfoliation of the most profound dead skin.
+This special soap is made of a base mixture of olive oil & macerated olives, it has various luxurious versions containing Argan oil and essential oils such as eucalyptus to enhance its cleaning & antibacterial capacity.
+The combination of this soap alongside the heat has proven to open up the pores and ease the exfoliation of the most profound dead skin.

 Your skin is then vigorously rubbed from neck to toe, but don’t panic!
 The moment you see the amount of dead skin falling off your body resembling little worms, you will experience the famous impression of never having had a bath in your life 😉